 Pepe seems to believe that experienced divers can take care of themselves.
 Later in the week back on Santa Rosa Wall I stayed below 100 feet hoping to see something big.
 When I finally rejoined the group my 32% nitrox mix was getting low so my partner and I signaled we were beginning our five minute safety stop.
+For our Spanish readers, we want to share the rating of sex cam sites with girls and men.
+Check out this rating and choose the best chat for yourself!
 At 20 feet we drifted away from the other buddy team without a second glance from Pepe and eventually surfaced a good quarter mile from the Jew Fish.
 We both carry DAN surface signaling kits and Nautilus marine radios but had nothing to worry about* because of the cluster of other dive boats all around us.
 One captain asked what boat we were on, but he didn’t radio the Jew Fish.
 Eventually we inflated an SMB and the Jew Fish crew wended its way through the traffic to pick us up.
 Pepe later asked us to use our Dive Alert horns instead of the SMB, as there were so many operators in the area the boat crew wouldn’t know if it was us or divers from another boat.

 This situation was not unusual; a day later ascending from Yucab we surfaced alone, used the horns and were picked up right away, amid a half dozen other boats at the same location.
 Looking south toward Dalila and Cedral I counted two dozen boats working those two sites.